the LeSession pages

 Powderkegs border morris, Adderbury, May 2007.
 When people ask me if the rauschpfeife is a traditional instrument for the morris I reply 'not yet'.
 Powderkegs band, Adderbury, May 2007

-Richard Peach cartoon In 2002 Osama Bin Laden was holed up in the Tora Bora cave complex in Afghanistan, and, far more importantly in rauschpfeife terms, my friend Richard Peach of the band Nelson Peach had his first encounter with my rauschpfeife - shortly afterwards, this cartoon dropped through my letterbox ... you can click the image for a larger version.
+Richard Peach cartoon In 2002 Osama Bin Laden was holed up in the Tora Bora cave complex in Afghanistan, and, far more importantly in rauschpfeife terms, Richard Peach of the band Nelson Peach had his first encounter with my rauschpfeife - shortly afterwards, this cartoon dropped through my letterbox ... you can click the image for a larger version.
 This cartoon is © Richard Peach 2002, gratefully reproduced here with his permission.